aptos-labs/developer-docs/docs/reference/glossary.md

 - **Faucet** is a service that mints APT on devnet and testnet.
 APT on these networks has no real world value, it is only for development purposes.
 - You can use the faucet in a few different ways:
   - With the [Aptos CLI](../tools/aptos-cli/use-cli/use-aptos-cli.md#fund-an-account-with-the-faucet).
-  - Through a wallet, such as Petra, Martian, or Pontem.
-You can find a full list [here](https://github.com/aptos-foundation/ecosystem-projects#wallets).
+  - Through a wallet, such as [Petra](https://aptosfoundation.org/ecosystem/project/petra), [Martian](https://aptosfoundation.org/ecosystem/project/martian), or [Pontem](https://aptosfoundation.org/ecosystem/project/pontem-wallet).
+See full list of [Aptos Wallets](https://aptosfoundation.org/ecosystem/projects/wallets).
   - Using an SDK, for example by using the `FaucetClient` in the TypeScript SDK.
   - With a direct HTTP request.
 Learn how to do this [here](guides/system-integrators-guide.md#calling-the-faucet-other-languages).